Maribeth Tabanera – Artist-In-Residence

 ARIST BIO

-Maribeth Manalaysay Tabanera, MEd aka Kilusan (siya/sanda/they/she) is a Tagalog Bisaya Filipinx queer non-binary multi-disciplinary artist, educator, and community organizer.
+Maribeth Manalaysay Tabanera, MEd also known as Kilusan (siya/sanda/they/she) is a Tagalog Akeanon Filipinx queer non-binary multi-disciplinary artist, educator and community organizer.
+Their ancestral roots are in Navotas, Manila and Tangalan, Aklan.
 Kilusan is a chosen Tagalog name that means movement of an individual and/or group.
-A child of Filipino immigrants, born, raised, and based in Winnipeg on Treaty 1 Territory.
-Maribeth has been a full time public school educator and artist facilitator for over a decade.
-They have presented their work as an educator, dancer, and DJ at events all over Turtle Island.
+Maribeth is a child of Filipino immigrants, born, raised, and based in Winnipeg on Treaty 1 Territory.
+Maribeth has been a public school educator and an artist facilitator for over a decade.
+Kilusan has presented her work as an educator, dancer, and DJ at events all over Turtle Island.

-In 2022, Maribeth was chosen as Canadian Alliance of Dance Artists/West Chapter – BIPOC Dance Resident, and was a recipient of the Manitoba Arts Council Support Arts Leaders Grant.
-Some of Maribeth’s most notable projects include presenting ‘Into Our World’ at Art Holm no 8 (2023) in Winnipeg and producing a video for CBC Manitoba’s Creators Network “Unlocked” series.
-In November 2023, Maribeth became a published author, contributing “Pagpapasok sa sarili ko/Coming Into Myself” to Magdaragat: An Anthology of Filipino-Canadian Writing published by Cormorant Books.
+Some of Maribeth’s most notable projects include presenting ‘Into Our World’ at Art Holm no 8 (2023) in Winnipeg and producing a video essay for CBC Manitoba’s Creators Network “Unlocked” series (2022).
+In November 2023, Maribeth contributed “Pagpapasok sa sarili ko/Coming Into Myself” to Magdaragat: An Anthology of Filipino-Canadian Writing published by Cormorant Books.
+In October 2025, Maribeth graduated from the University of Toronto, O.I.S.E.
+MEd program from the Department of Social Justice Education.

 ABOUT THE PROJECT